-A while ago, I posted a recipe for chocolate haupia pie.
-I figured it’s about time that I post a classic coconut haupia recipe.
+A while ago, I posted a recipe for Hawaiian style haupia chocolate pie.
+I figured it’s about time that I post a basic Hawaiian haupia recipe.

 Haupia really is simple.
 It’s just a few ingredients, and it comes together quickly.
 No special equipment, no special ingredients.
-Simple simple simple.
+It’s one of the easiest Hawaiian inspired coconut milk recipes you can find.

 I then asked my sister in law how she eats hers.
 Well, she said, I think the authentic way is to have it closer to a custard, and you eat it with a spoon!